Soundmatters/HbManualAudioQcWorkflow/Himan Brown Collection- Item-level Quality Control workflow draft.md

 ## Manual, Item-level, Audio Quality Control Workflow

-The following workflow describes the manual, item-level workflow for manual Quality Control of the Himan Brown audio collection.
+The following workflow describes the manual, item-level workflow for Quality Control of the Himan Brown audio collection.

 The Digital Audio Workstation illustrations in the following workflow description have been taken from Adobe Audition CC, 10.1.1.11